-- Meadowfield School's education broadband connectivity is provided through London Grid for Learning (LGFL) and Meadowfield School uses their filtering system. - o LGFL is a member of Internet Watch Foundation (IWF). - LGFL has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - LGFL is blocking access to illegal content including child sexual abuse material (CSAM). - LGFL blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
-This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, pro-selfharm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
-This is achieved by identifying device names or IDs, IP address, and where possible, individual users, the time and date of attempted access and the search term of content being blocked.
+- Meadowfield School's education broadband connectivity is provided through Oakford Technology and Meadowfield School uses Netsweeper Solutions.
+The provision to move broadband to LGFL takes place in December 2023. - o Oakford Technology is a member of Internet Watch Foundation (IWF). - Netsweeper Solutions has signed up to Counter-Terrorism Internet Referral Unit list (CTIRU) - Netsweeper Solutions is blocking access to illegal content including child sexual abuse material (CSAM). - Netsweeper Solutions blocks access to sites which could promote or include harmful and/or inappropriate behaviour or material.
+This includes content which promotes discrimination or extremism, drugs/substance misuse, malware/hacking, gambling, piracy and copyright theft, proself-harm, eating disorder and/or suicide content, pornographic content and violent material. - We filter internet use on all school owned, or provided, internet enabled devices and networks.
+This is achieved by: - Our filtering system is operational, up to date and is applied to all users, including guest accounts, all Meadowfield School owned devices and networks, and all devices using the school broadband connection.

-- Our filtering system is operational, up to date and is applied to all users, including guest accounts, all school owned devices and networks, and all devices using the school broadband connection. - We work with LGFL and BcTEC, our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to turn off the monitor/screen and report the concern immediately to a member of staff, report the URL of the site to technical staff/services. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services via the Kent Integrated Children's Services Portal. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.
+- We work with Oakford Technology and our IT service providers/staff to ensure that our filtering policy is continually reviewed to reflect our needs and requirements. - If there is failure in the software or abuse of the system, for example if pupils or staff accidentally or deliberately access, witness or suspect unsuitable material has been accessed, they are required to: - Turn off monitor/screen, - o Report the concern immediately to a member of staff (if a pupil) - o Report the incident on MyConcern - o Alert a DSL - o Report the URL of the site to technical IT service desk - Support provided to the pupil(s) who have accidentally/deliberately access unsuitable material. - Filtering breaches will be reported to the DSL and technical staff and will be recorded and escalated as appropriate and in line with relevant policies, including our child protection, acceptable use, allegations against staff and behaviour policies. - Parents/carers will be informed of filtering breaches involving their child. - Any access to material believed to indicate a risk of significant harm, or that could be illegal, will be reported as soon as it is identified to the appropriate agencies, including but not limited to the Internet Watch Foundation (where there are concerns about child sexual abuse material), Kent Police, NCA-CEOP or Kent Integrated Children's Services. - If staff are teaching topics which could create unusual activity on the filtering logs, or if staff perceive there to be unreasonable restrictions affecting teaching, learning or administration, they will report this to the DSL and/or leadership team.